TilenGombac/Ludo/README.md

 # Ludo
-A simple node.js Ludo implementation using socket.io and HTML5 canvas.
+A simple node.js Ludo implementation using Express, socket.io and HTML5 canvas.